bcornec/wod-set/profile/ADMIN-GUIDE.md

 WODFEAPIPWD: MotDePasseCompliquéAussi125!!!##
 ```

- S﻿ee the example below for a backend server.
+ See the example below for a backend server.

-### B﻿ackend server installation :
+### Backend server installation :

-[](https://github.com/Workshops-on-Demand/wod-backend/blob/main/INSTALL.md#for-private-based-workshops-on-demand-private-backend--private-workshops-or-if-you-need-to-modify-defaults)O﻿nce you are done with the files, you can can proceed with the installation itself.
-T﻿he installation is based on a common install script [install.sh ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/install.sh)that allows the deployment of the different parts of the solution.
+[](https://github.com/Workshops-on-Demand/wod-backend/blob/main/INSTALL.md#for-private-based-workshops-on-demand-private-backend--private-workshops-or-if-you-need-to-modify-defaults)Once you are done with the files, you can can proceed with the installation itself.
+The installation is based on a common install script [install.sh ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/install.sh)that allows the deployment of the different parts of the solution.
 The script is located under the `wod-install/install/` directory.

 It can be called as follows: